 |Cost*||Duration||Exam Cost*||Start Date||Study Type|

-Please note fees listed for a single academic year are subject to change, courses longer than one year will incur additional fees.
+Please note fees listed for a single academic year are subject to change, courses longer than one year may incur additional fees.

 - Cert Ed or equivalent